ammirkarsou/OpenSeismicProcessing/MANUAL.md

-# Golem User Manual
+# Open Seismic Processing User Manual

-This guide lists the handful of functions you will interact with day to day when using Golem for seismic-processing pipelines.
+This guide lists the handful of functions you will interact with day to day when using Open Seismic Processing for seismic-processing pipelines.
 Everything else in the codebase supports these entry points.

 ---

-## 1. Project & Dataset Management (``golem.catalog``)
+## 1. Project & Dataset Management (``openseismicprocessing.catalog``)

 | Function | Use Case |
 | --- | --- |